Labdabeta/trains/gui/Protocol.md

  - Switches: Switches are simply encoded across two-bytes as an unsigned hexadecimal number.

+ - Length: These are decimal numbers.
+This is because only strings of up to 100 characters are allowed.
+Since 0 isn't a valid message size, it is used to represent a 100 character message.

 ## Commands to the UI

 These are the commands that can be sent to the UI:

- - `s sensor train`: Indicate that train triggered sensor.
+ - `s sensor`: Indicate that train triggered sensor.
- - `S sensor train`: Indicate that train stopped triggering sensor.
+ - `S sensor`: Indicate that train stopped triggering sensor.
- - `+ sensor train`: Indicate the presence of a new train on the specified sensor.
- - `-rm train`: Indicate that train was removed.
- - `n sensor train`: Indicate that train's next sensor is sensor.
- - `d sensor train`: Indicate that train's destination sensor is sensor.
- - `swc switch`: Indicate that switch is now curved.
+ - `c switch`: Indicate that switch is now curved.
- - `sws switch`: Indicate that switch is now straight.
+ - `| switch`: Indicate that switch is now straight.
+ - `p length`: The following length characters are printed to the message space.
+ - `l length`: The following min(length, 32) characters are printed to the log space.
+ - `die`: Terminate execution.

 ## Commands from the UI

 These are the commands that can be received from the UI:

- - `swc switch`: Curve switch.
+ - `c switch`: Curve switch.
- - `sws switch`: Straighten switch.
+ - `| switch`: Straighten switch.
+ - `get`: The remaining null-terminated string is what the user entered.
+ - `die`: Terminate execution.